LArSoft/larsoft.github.io/wiki/Pull_request_comments_that_trigger_CI_actions.md

-Pull request comments that trigger CI actions(#Pull-request-comments-that-trigger-CI-actions)
+Pull request comments that trigger CI actions
 ================================================================================================

 The testing and integration of pull requests is handled by making comments on the pull request with keywords that are parsed from the comment.
 The comments must be made by a Level 1 or Level 2 manager for CI jobs to be triggered.

-Level 1 or Level 2 managers can make comments with these keywords(#Level-1-or-Level-2-managers-can-make-comments-with-these-keywords)
+Level 1 or Level 2 managers can make comments with these keywords
 ----------------------------------------------------------------------------------------------------------------------------------------

 -   code-checks